ikolossvary/proba/content/project/prof-act/index.md

 - *Various dimensions of self-affine measures on sponges*.
 [Fractals and Related Fields IV (FARF)](https://farf4.math.cnrs.fr/), Isle de Porquerolles, FR; September 5-9, 2022.
 {{< spoiler text="Abstract" >}}
 The classical variational principle for topological pressure is an essential tool in thermodynamic formalism.
 The aim of the talk is to extend the framework into a non-conformal setting where we prove a variational principle for an appropriate pressure that is specifically tailored to calculate box counting quantities.
 Similarities and differences between the variational principles will be highlighted.
-As an application, we can derive the {{< math >}}$L^q${{< /math >}} spectrum of self-affine measures supported on planar carpets and higher dimensional sponges.
+As an application, we can derive the $L^q$ spectrum of self-affine measures supported on planar carpets and higher dimensional sponges.
 {{< /spoiler >}}
 - *On the Convergence Rate of the Chaos Game*.
 [7th Cornell Conference on Analysis, Probability, and Mathematical Physics on Fractals](https://alexander-teplyaev.uconn.edu/cornell7/speakers/), Cornell University, NY, USA; June 4-8, 2022.